The Cunana Muñecas

 A Song Woven in Palm

-Dark brown banded with cream, a woven loincloth and small earrings, a basket slung at his back and a long, flute-like instrument held in both hands — the music of a hunter and a guard for his people.
+Dark brown banded with cream, a woven loincloth and small earrings, a basket slung at his back and a long, flute-like instrument held in both hands.
+It is the rare one: a hunter and a guard who also carries the music of his people.

-When one sells, she's gone — and there's no next set until the Cunanas weave again.
+When one sells, she is gone, and there is no next set until the Cunanas weave again.

 Learn about the Cunana family →